ipavlic/apex-fp/website/docs/api/collection/SObjectCollection.md

 ## isEmpty

-Returns true is the collection contains no elements, false otherwise.
+Returns true if the collection contains no elements, false otherwise.

 **Signature**